Asmodeus: Folk literature

 The idea of "Genie in a bottle" probably roots in the Islamic legend about the demon Asmodeus.
 In a story of Thousand and One Nights, the "Tale of the City of Brass" refers to Asmodeus' fate after his failure against the Prophet.
 According to this story, travelers discover the demon locked in a stone in the middle of the desert.
 The story goes as follows according to Sir Richard Burton:

 Then they came upon a pillar of black stone like a furnace chimney wherein was one sunken up to his armpits.
 He had two great wings and four arms, two of them like the arms of the sons of Adam and other two as they were lions' paws, with claws of iron, and he was black and tall and frightful of aspect, with hair like horses' tails and eyes like blazing coals, slit upright in his face.

 In the essay on the Arabic "Tale of the City of Brass", Andras Hamori relied only on incomplete versions of the story without mentioning the name of the demon.

 In the story of Sakhr and Buluqiya, a young Jewish prince searching for the final Prophet (Muhammad), Sakhr is said to have reached immortality by drinking from the Well of Immortality.
 When Buluqiya arrives in an island during his search for Muhammad, he is greeted by two snakes as big as camels and palm trees, glorifying the name of God and Muhammad.
 They explain that they are tasked with punishing the residents of hell.
 Later on a different island, he meets Asmodeus the king of demons, who explains the seven layers (ṭabaqāt) and the punisher angels (Zabaniyah) who sire hell's snakes and scorpions by self-copulation.

+Later depictions

+In 1641, the Spanish playwright and novelist Luis Velez de Guevara published the satirical novel El diablo cojuelo, where Asmodeus is represented as a mischievous demon endowed with a playful and satirical genius.
+The plot presents a rascal student that hides in an astrologer's mansard.
+He frees a devil from a bottle.
+As an acknowledgement the devil shows him the apartments of Madrid and the tricks, miseries and mischiefs of their inhabitants.

+The French novelist Alain-René Lesage adapted the Spanish source in his 1707 novel le Diable boiteux, where he likened him to Cupid.
+In the book, he is rescued from an enchanted glass bottle by a Spanish student Don Cleophas Leandro Zambullo.
+Grateful, he joins with the young man on a series of adventures before being recaptured.
+Asmodeus is portrayed in a sympathetic light as good-natured, and a canny satirist and critic of human society.
+In another episode Asmodeus takes Don Cleophas for a night flight, and removes the roofs from the houses of a village to show him the secrets of what passes in private lives.
+Following Lesage's work, he was depicted in a number of novels and periodicals, mainly in France but also London and New York.